 Theoretical background

-Practical training constitutes an essential and vital stage in the qualification and preparation of teachers, and it is considered one of the most critical academic processes that shape the personality of the trainee teachers.
-It helps the trainee teachers develop many useful and valuable practical skills such as class management, dealing with classes of varying levels, acquiring organizational skills, matters within the school, and many other skills (Kirk, Macdonald, & O’Sullivan, 2006).
+Practical training constitutes an essential and vital stage in the qualification and preparation of teachers.
+It is considered one of the most critical academic processes that shape the personality of trainee teachers.
+It helps develop many useful and valuable practical skills such as class management of varying levels, acquiring organizational abilities, handling general matters in schools, and many other competencies (Kirk, Macdonald, & O’Sullivan, 2006).

-The training teacher or the cooperating teacher “a collaborator" with the academic institution,” as called in many articles, is seen as the most crucial pillar in the success of the process of practical education for the training teacher (Keogh, Dole, & Hudson, 2006).
-He is a role model and a professional example to be followed.
-With his help, the trainee discovers, learns, and acquires tools and skills to help him work in the field in the future (Maskit and Meburach, 2013; Silberstein et al., 2006).On the other hand, some people diminish the importance of the training teacher and his influence on the trainees.
-They even point to the possibility of a negative impact on his part, especially about unacquiring new teaching methods that conform to the requirements of the 21 century (Leab Ari and Smith, 2004).
+The training teacher or the cooperating teacher, “a collaborator with the academic institution,” as defined in many articles, is seen as the most crucial pillar in the success of practical education for the training teacher (Keogh, Dole, & Hudson, 2006), a role model and a professional example to be followed.
+Training teachers help trainees discover, learn, and acquire tools and talents in the field (Maskit & Meburach, 2013; Silberstein et al., 2006).
+However, some people diminish their importance and influence.
+They even point to the possibility of a negative impact, especially in the sense of not being updated in teaching methods that conform to the requirements of the 21st century (Lev Ary & Smith, 2004).

-Various descriptions of the work of the training teacher have been used.
-These terms refer to different assumptions and expectations of how the cooperating training teacher should act and whichinfluence he has in the trainee teachers.
-Three names are most widely used and accepted to describe this teacher, namely: the placeholder teacher, the supervising teacher, and the educator teacher.
+Various concepts have been used to describe the work of the training teacher.
+These concepts refer to different assumptions and expectations of how the cooperating training teacher should act and inspire the trainee.
+Three descriptions are most widely applied and accepted to describe this teacher, namely: the placeholder teacher, the supervising teacher, and the educator teacher.
 (Clarke, 2007; Cornbleth & Ellsworth, 1994).

-The trainee teacher acts as “a classroom placeholder,” according to which he/she replaces the training teacher in the classroom as he leaves to the library or the teachers’ room, similar to the absent owner's role.
-Upon entering the classroom, the trainee student bears the full responsibility of the educational process in the classroom delivering the scientific content, controlling the class, carrying out educational activities, etc. (Borko & Mayfield, 1995).
-It is noteworthy that this method is rarely applied at recent days.
+The trainee teacher acts as “a classroom placeholder,” replacing the training teacher in the classroom when he/she goes to the library or the teachers’ room.
+In this case, the trainee student bears the full responsibility of the educational process delivering the scientific content, controlling the class, carrying out educational activities, and other actions.
+(Borko & Mayfield, 1995).
+It is noteworthy that this method is rarely applied in recent years.

-The second term given to the training teacher, which is currently the most common, embodies a more advanced role for the work he/she does, namely "cooperating teacher asa supervisor. according to this term, the cooperating teacher oversees the work of the trainee students’ and performs more effective roles, such as: conducting observations, a stage evaluation, and a final evaluation of the trainee students and their performance in applications (Borko & Mayfield, 1995).
-Although this term reflects progress compared to the previous one "classroom placeholder," the work of the cooperating teacher, according to it is still limited and does not go beyond supervision and viewing.
+The second term given to the training teacher, which is currently the most common, embodies a more advanced position.
+He/She practices more the role of a supervisor.
+The cooperating teacher oversees the trainee students’ work and performs more effective roles, such as: conducting observations, a stage evaluation, and a final evaluation of the trainee students and their performance in applications (Borko & Mayfield, 1995).
+Although this interpretation reflects progress compared to the previous one, the work of the cooperating teacher seems still limited and does not go beyond supervision and assessment.

-The third term, the “educator teacher,” reflects a fundamental difference compared to the previous two models.
-It implies a moreinteractive and giving role, whereby the cooperating teacher acts as a teacher "educator."
-He works closely and guides the trainee.
-He encourages him and facilitates the process of his applications in the school in addition to all the traditional tasks such as observation evaluation, and others (Clarke, 1997; Hatch, 1993; Kettle & Sellars, 1996).
+The third concept, the “educator teacher,” reflects a fundamental difference compared to the previous two models.
+It implies an interactive and giving function, whereby the cooperating teacher acts as an educator.
+He/She works closely with the trainee encouraging the student and facilitating the training process in addition to the already mentioned traditional tasks (Clarke, 1997; Hatch, 1993; Kettle & Sellars, 1996).